qttq23/storage_default/README.md

 bucket/userA/file1.jpg
 bucket/userB/abc.txt

-You should enable ACL to make individual object private or public. (storage library for nodejs requires this) You should allow only the service account to access to buckets and objects.
+You should enable ACL to make individual object private or public. (storage library for nodejs requires this)
+You should allow only the service account to access to buckets and objects.
 Other end-user accounts should not present in the access list of any buckets.
 Doing so to minimize the potential of leaking data because of mis-config your buckets, objects.

-???...
+When user want to download/upload file, the ApiServer generate a Signed Url. client will use this url to download/upload file.
+The signed url has time expiration.
+ApiServer can require the client to provide exact some custom headers when client uses signed url. (usually this is not neccessary)

+Client (web, mobile, desktop) should use XML Rest Api to download/upload file.
+Server (nodejs) should use Nodejs GCStorage client library to manage buckets and files.

 ## list files
+client sends request to ApiServer. apiserver interacts with GCStorage to get client's files and return client list of files.

 ## delete file
+client sends request to ApiServer. apiserver interacts with GCStorage to delete client's file.

 ## download file
+client request to download a certain file. apiServer generate a Signed Url for downloading that file and return that signed url to client. client uses signed url to start download file.

+Note:
+in case of native clients (mobile, desktop), client has to use XML Rest Api to download file. client should 'GET' the 'signed url' and receive response's data partially in body.
+Each time data comes, client write those data to local file. repeat until response complete. (only 1 request and 1 response)

+In case of web browser, client just needs to open that signed url in a new tab, the browser will prompt the SaveDialog to user to save file to and handle download process for you.

 ## upload file
+client request to upload a certain file. apiServer generate a Signed Url for uploading that file and return that signed url to client.
+This should be the 'resumable upload'. client uses signed url to start uploading file.
+The 'resumable upload' is recommended.
+In summary, the client will has to init a POST request to get destination URL. then client will PUT data partially to that destinationURL.
+Repeat until GCStorage responds OK.
+(1 POST request, multiple PUT requests).

+Both native client and web client should use this method.
+(GCStorage not recommend the Multipart-form-data method).
+Navive client will involve reading data from file (eg: c++, FILE or iostream) and send/receive HTTP requests (eg: c++, cpp-httplib).
+Web client will involve reading data from file (file input tag and File.slide() method) and send/receive HTTP requests (XMLHttpRequest).